DefGuard/docs/integrations/api-tokens.md

 ## Usage

-defguard API uses a standard **Bearer token authentication** scheme.
+Defguard API uses a standard **Bearer token authentication** scheme.

 This means that an API token can be passed in the `Authorization`header to authenticate a given request instead of a session cookie used by the web UI: